fomightez/yeastmine/evaluation/README.md

 > This script goes beyond the `diff` built in to unix, and highlights only the differences that meet certain conditions.

+> Plus it isn't simply taking the `set` of each list because it is comparing across same line number of the input files.

 ---